 -Select the best burn time

-Lastly, you should check how long the dive light will last.
-You wouldn’t want your dive light to run out of juice mid-dive.
+Lastly, you should check how long it will last.
+You wouldn’t want your diving light to run out of juice mid-dive.

-Most dive lights are battery-powered.
-The best dive lights are those that can last beyond 90 minutes before showing signs of power loss.
+Most are battery-powered.
+The best are those that can last beyond 90 minutes before showing signs of power loss.
 Below, we reviewed the best options that will keep your underwater adventures well lit for long.